Government and Law-Related Websites

 “The National Archives and Records Administration (NARA) preserved a one-time snapshot of agency public web sites as they existed on or before January 20, 2001, as an archival record in the National Archives of the United States.
 NARA also conducted a harvest (i.e., capture) of Federal Agency public web sites in 2004 and of Congressional web sites in 2006, 2008 and 2010.”

-- FDsys Federal Digital System (Government Printing Office)
+- FDsys Federal Digital System (Government Printing Office) - Note: FDsys will be retired in December 2018 and replaced by govinfo (below)

 Provides access to official government documents from all branches of the Federal government.
 Search and browse options for locating documents, as well as downloading documents in multiple formats.